victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 class MySinchClientListener implements SinchClientListener {
   @Override
         ...

-        // The most secure way is to obtain the credentials is from the backend,
+        // The following code demonstrates how the JWT that serves as credential should
-        // since storing the Application Secret in the client app is not safe.
+        // be created, provided the Application Key (APP_KEY), Application Secret
-        // Following code demonstrates how the JWT that serves as credential should be created,
+        // (APP_SECRET) and User ID.

-        // provided the Application Key (APP_KEY), Application Secret (APP_SECRET) and User ID.
+        // NB: Since storing the Application Secret in the client app is not safe,

-        // NB: JWT.create() should run on your backend, and return either valid JWT or signal that
+        // JWT.create() should run on your backend, and either return a valid JWT or
-        // user can't be registered.
+        // signal that the user can't be registered.
+In the first case, register the
-        // In the first case, register user with Sinch using aquired JWT via clientRegistration.register(...).
+        // user with Sinch using the aquired JWT via clientRegistration.register(...).
-        // In the latter - report failure by calling clientRegistration.registerFailed()
+        // In the latter - report the failure calling clientRegistration.registerFailed()

         @Override
         public void onRegistrationCredentialsRequired(SinchClient client,